canonical/wordpress-k8s-operator/docs/tutorial/tutorial.md

 ```

 If you wish to try out the latest features of the wordpress-k8s charm you can set an additional
 parameter to deploy from a specific channel.
-For example, to deploy from the latest/edge channel:
+For example, to deploy from the edge channel:

 ```
-juju deploy wordpress-k8s --channel=latest/edge
+juju deploy wordpress-k8s --channel=edge
 ```

 ### Deploy and relate database

 #### Database relation

-Note: If you want to deploy the wordpress-k8s charm with a production ready database, please refer
-to the Database configuration section below.
-Otherwise, follow the steps in this section.

-The following commands deploys the mysql-k8s charm and relate wordpress-k8s app through its mysql
+The following commands deploys the mysql-k8s charm and relates wordpress-k8s charm through its mysql
 interface.

 ```